ABHIMENGAR/customer-support-chatbot/README.md

 Run the pretrained model with predict.py (after downloading the companion pretrained-models archive) to start a conversation as one of the supported personas.

-Alternatively, prepare your own support Q&A data (FAQ or dialogue logs), format it appropriately, and train a new model using train.py to customize the bot for your doma
+Alternatively, prepare your own support Q&A data (FAQ or dialogue logs), format it appropriately, and train a new model using train.py to customize the bot for your domain.